-Jessica Simpson Expecting Baby No. 3 With Eric Johnson
+Jessica Simpson Expecting Baby No. 3

 "SURPRISE..." the fashion mogul wrote online.
 "This little baby girl will make us a family of five.
 We couldn't be happier to announce this precious blessing of life."

 She also shared photos of her two children, 6-year-old daughter Drew and 5-year-old son Ace, helping with the reveal by holding up jumbo-sized balloons containing smaller pink ones.
+The star also posted a snap of herself cradling her baby bump.